Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • In case of overheating, make sure that all fans are working correctly, and airflow in the case is optimized.
 Adding additional cooling solutions, such as aftermarket CPU coolers or case fans, can help reduce temperatures.

-By following these testing and troubleshooting steps, you can ensure that your sleeper build performs optimally and troubleshoot any issues that may arise along the way.
+By following these testing and steps, you can ensure that your sleeper build performs optimally and troubleshoot any issues that may arise along the way.
 Remember to stay patient and persistent when diagnosing problems, as the solution is often just a few steps away.